martins-jean/Handwritten-Poem-AI-Decoder/README.md

 ### KNOWN LIMITATIONS
 <p align="justify"> Similar projects normally have to deal with the segmentation problem where AI is challenged to recognize where a handwritten letter ends and another begins.
 In this case, each handwritten letters was written in a separate paper sheet so it. </p>

-The EMNIST dataset was extremely useful for the roman alphabet but other datasets would be needed to deliver the same results on a variety of foreign alphabets.
+<p align="justify"> The EMNIST dataset was extremely useful for the roman alphabet but other datasets would be needed to deliver the same results on a variety of foreign alphabets. </p>

 ### TECHNOLOGIES USED

 **IDE:** Google Colaboratory